NightlyColt/hydra-steamunlocked/README.md

 2. Visits each game page to extract title, file size, upload date, and download URI
 3. Outputs `steamunlocked.json` in Hydra Launcher format
 4. Commits and pushes the updated file to this repository

+## Shout out

+Credit to yjv01 for comming up with the initial python code, and schedule job yml code.
+All initial credit goes to him, I only fixed some major issues with finding the steamunlocked games, and optimized it.